ortus-docs/coldbox-docs/full/configuration/coldboxcfc/configuration_directives/wirebox.md

 **singletonReload**

 A great flag for development.
-If enabled, on every request WireBox will flush its singleton objects so you can develop without any headaches of reloading.
+If enabled, WireBox will flush its singleton objects on every request so you can develop without any headaches of reloading.

-> **Warning** : This operation can cause some thread issues as it is only meant for development.
+> **Warning** : This operation can cause some thread issues and it is only meant for development.
 Use at your own risk.